DjAntaki/python-automata/doc/index.rst

 Python_automata is library that aims to be a simple interface for computation with deterministic finite state automaton (DFA) and non-deterministic finite state automaton (NFA).

-Each of the following page contains example of typical use and documentations of all functions
+The following pages contain example of typical use and documentation of all functions :

-Contents:

 .. toctree::
    :maxdepth: 2